-Enacted in the Finance Act (No.2) 2015 is a reduction in the corporation tax rate to 17.0% on 1 April 2020.
-Deferred tax has been provided by reference to this enacted corporation tax rate.
+Enacted in the Finance Act 2020 is a provision to hold the rate of corporation tax at 19.0% on 1 April 2020.

-Following the year end, in the 2020 Budget, HM Treasury announced their intention not to cut corporation tax beyond 19%.
+Following the year end, in the 2021 Budget, HM Treasury announced their intention to raise corporation tax to 25% in 2023.

 The company is a member of a REIT headed by Stork Holdings Limited .
 As a consequence all qualifying property rental business is exempt from corporation tax.
-Only income and expenses relating to non-qualifying activities will continue to be taxable.
-The deferred tax liability liability relating to accumulated capital profits has been released.
+Only income and expenses relating to nonqualifying activities will continue to be taxable.
+The deferred tax liability relating to accumulated capital profits has been released.